Contents

 The manager will, as part of their deliberations, consider the whole history of an employee’s sickness absence record and ensure that recent medical advice has been obtained and considered if necessary in order to reach a measured judgement about the appropriate action to be taken.
 Consideration will also be given to the context of any absence, for example, if it resulted from an accident at work.

-Regardless of whether or not a caution is to be issued, the manager can also consider the following actions during the hearing:
+Regardless of whether a caution is to be issued, the manager can also consider the following actions during the hearing:

 The manager will confirm the outcome of the sickness hearing discussions in writing including the agreed course of action, usually within seven calendar days of the sickness hearing decision.
 According to the level of caution issued and to the subsequent record of the employee, it may be necessary to repeat stage one or two as appropriate.